scifir/scifir-units/TO-DO.md

 // VECTOR FIELDS (2)
 // TODO: vector_field (it should operate with vector_units and maybe with scalar_units.
 With (x,y,z) it gives the respective vector). +, - and ^ with vector_field
 // TODO: parsing of initialization strings of fields.
 Allow to declare variables that can be refered by name inside initialization strings of vector fields
+// TODO: create magnetic_field class, and add the string literal _T to the README.md file

 // PLOTTING
 // TODO: add functions that allow to use also matplot++ inside the library